ctho1/sturgeon_pipeline/README.md

 # sturgeon_pipeline
-Performs Sturgeon Calssification and CNV Calling of Nanopore Reads
+Performs Sturgeon calssification and CNV calling of nanopore reads.
+Uses SLURM on the PALMA-II HPC cluster @ University of Münster.